stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 Transfer the fungible token from the sender of this transaction to the recipient.
 The `amount` is an unsigned integer.
 It is recommended that implementing contracts use the built-in `ft-transfer` Clarity method.
 If the sender does not have enough tokens to complete the transaction, the transaction should abort and return an `(err uint)`.

+This method must be defined with `define-public`, as it alters state, and should be externally callable.

 ### Name

 `(name () (response (string-ascii 32) uint))`

 Return a human-readable name for the contract, such as "CoolPoints", etc.

+This method should be defined as read-only, i.e. `define-read-only`.

 ### Symbol

 `(symbol () (response (string-ascii 32) uint))`

 Return a symbol that allows for a shorter representation of your token.
 This is sometimes referred to as a "ticker".
 Examples: "STX", "COOL", etc. Typically, your token could be referred to as $SYMBOL when referencing it in writing.

+This method should be defined as read-only, i.e. `define-read-only`.

 ### Decimals